digitallinguistics/API/README.md

 # The Digital Linguistics (DLx) API
 This repository contains the source code and documentation for the DLx API, a service that allows software developers to programmatically access the DLx database.
 By sending requests to the API, developers can add, update, delete, or retrieve resources in the database.
-This page describes the structure of the DLx database and the resources in it, how to register your app with the API service, how to authenticate users so that they may access resources, how to properly format requests to the database, and how to handle responses from the database.
-To send requests to the API, you will need to programmatically construct an HTTP request and send it to the appropriate URL.
-Alternatively, you can also connect to the API using a web socket.
-Details on how to access the API using either of these methods are below.
+This readme includes the following information:

+  - the structure of the DLx database and the resources in it
+  - how to register your app with the API service
+  - how to authenticate users so that your application may access resources on their behalf
+  - how to make requests to the database
+  - how to handle responses from the database

+There are two ways your application can connect to the database:
+1. the REST API, using HTTP requests to URLs
+2. the socket API, using a web socket connection

+**[View the complete reference documentation for the REST API here.][3]**

 If you are writing your application using JavaScript or Node, consider using the [JavaScript library][1] or [Node library][2] to access the database.
 These libraries contain a number of convenient methods for interacting with the DLx API, and handle most of the details on this page for you automatically.

-**[View the complete reference documentation for the REST API here.][3]**

 **NB:** The API always returns JSON data.
 If you would like to see HTML representations of the data instead, use the [Data Explorer][11].